A MINI-MUSEUM (Next to the Info Booth)

 Ever wonder what kind of equipment was used on Eastside farms and in Eastside households in the 1920s and 1930s?
 Now is your chance to find out!
 Artifact demonstrations will include a Splitting Wood with Fro and Mallet, a Grinding Stone, a Washing Machine and a Ringer.

 STRAWBERRY FESTIVAL PASSPORT Filled with fun FREE activities around the Strawberry Festival!
 Activities include hands-on history, games, and more.
 Pick up a Passport at the Information Booth or at one of the Passport Stations.
-Complete the passport for a chance to win a Ken Griffey, Jr. jersey and four 2016 season tickets to a home Mariners game from BECU!
+Complete the passport for a chance to win 2017 Season Tickets for four to Seattle Mariners home games and a Ken Griffey, Jr. jersey from BECU!
 Completed passports must be turned into the BECU booth at the Strawberry Festival.
 Thank you to BECU for sponsoring the Passport.

 FREE HEALTH SCREENINGS The Bellevue Lions Club invites visitors for a free health screening to check for diabetes, blood pressure, glaucoma, vision, and hearing at the Northwest Lions Foundation Health Screening Van!